mutwiriian/AltSchool-DE-Semester-One-Project/README.md

-# ALtSchool Student Management System Project
+# AltSchool Student Management System Project

 This project features a StudentManagementClass that accessess and manipulates `Student`, `Instructor`, `Class` and `Enrollment` classes to create a management system.
 With this central class, an administrator can create students, instructors, courses, enrollments and add, remove or update their details.
 They can also get courses a student is enrolled in and students enrolled in a given course.